-While hail storms often seem quick, even small hailstones can cause major damage to a roof.
-Hail will damage shingles and create small dents, fractures, or cracks around the roofing system.
+While hail storms often seem quick, even small hailstones can cause significant damage to a roof.
+Hail will damage shingles and create minor dents, fractures, or cracks around the roofing system.
 As a result, sudden roof leaks can occur.
-Every year in the US, about 3,000 hail storms occur causing billions of dollars in damage.
-In Charlotte alone, there have been over 130 severe weather warnings in the last year.
+About 3,000 hail storms arise every year in the US, causing billions of dollars in damage.
+There have been over 130 severe weather warnings in Charlotte alone in the last year.
 Use services such as Interactive Hail Maps to stay up-to-date on hail in the area and use it to prepare for storms that can cause hail damage to your roof.

 Prepare Your Home Before The Storm

 - Keep shrubs and bushes around your home trimmed: Especially shrubs or bushes next to your window.
-Even though your shrubs and bushes are not likely to come out of the ground during a hail storm, the branches can potentially hit and crack your windows, damage siding, and shingles along the eave and rakes.
+Even though your shrubs and bushes are not likely to come out of the ground during a hail storm, the branches can potentially hit and crack your windows.
+Those branches could also damage siding or damage shingles along the eave and rakes.
 Proper trimming is necessary to prevent exterior damage during a wind or hail storm.

 - Keep your gutters clean and in working order: Routine roof maintenance includes the upkeep of your gutters and downspouts.
-You always want to ensure that you have proper drainage before a hail storm.
+You always want to ensure proper drainage before a significant storm.

-- Ensure any fences on your property are secure: Make sure each fence post is tightly secured as the posts can be lifted up and thrown against your home during heavy winds.
+- Ensure any fences on your property are secure: Make sure each fence post is tightly secured as the posts could be lifted and thrown against your home during heavy winds.

-- Inspect your roof before a predicted hail storm: Make sure to inspect your roof either by getting on the roof or using binoculars from the ground.
-You will want to note any previous damage to the roof so you can accurately determine the damage caused from the impending hail storm.
-If you have an older roof, it is recommended to have a professional come out and perform a roof inspection prior to the beginning of hail season to find out if you are in need of a roof replacement.
+- Inspect your roof before a predicted hail storm: Be sure to inspect your roof either by getting on the roof or using binoculars from the ground.
+You will want to note any previous damage to the roof to determine the damage caused by the impending hail storm accurately.
+If you have an older roof, we recommended having a professional come out and perform a roof inspection before the beginning of hail season to find out if you require a roof replacement.
 A newer roof will withstand a hailstorm much better than an older roof.

-- Document any damage seen on your roof: This will give you a better idea of what damage was caused throughout the hail storm.
+- Document any damage seen on your roof: This will give you a better idea of what damages the hailstorm caused.

 Look for Damage After the Storm

-- Check for hail damage on your roof: If you notice any sort of damage to your roof after a hail storm, report it to your insurance agent as soon as possible as you should have hail damage inspected right away.
+- Check for hail damage on your roof: If you notice any damage to your roof after a hail storm, report it to your insurance company as soon as possible, as you should have hail damage inspected right away.
 If you do not have it inspected and there is damage, an easy fix can turn into a costly repair.
-Photograph any damage seen as this could be beneficial to you if you plan to file an insurance claim.
-If you’d like more information on how to tell if your roof has hail damage, check out our other article below!
+Photograph any damage seen as this could benefit you if you plan to file an insurance claim.

-- Contact Signature Exteriors: Signature Exteriors is a Charlotte roofing contractor specializing in residential roofing and storm damage claims.
+Contact Signature Exteriors: We are a Charlotte roofing contractor specializing in residential roofing and storm damage claims.
 Our team is happy to come out and perform a roof inspection to check for hail damage and provide roof repair estimates if warranted.
-We offer assistance throughout the claims process to make sure your hail damage claim is processed quickly, thoroughly, and fairly!
+We offer assistance throughout the claims process to ensure your hail damage claim is processed quickly, thoroughly, and fairly!
 Call us today at (704) 729-4898 or click below to schedule an appointment!